oditynet/virusSTOP/README.md

 ## 📋 I can...

 1. Blocking the launch of programs
-2. Blocking the launch of scripts as an executable file and a file passed as an argument to the interpreter (bash, awk, sh, python and etc.) FAILED: It is not work :( May be you can do it?
+2. Blocking the launch of scripts as an executable file and a file passed as an argument to the interpreter (bash, awk, sh, python and etc.) I do it!!!
 3. You can set the attribute only through your program (work with the user.bitX attribute is blocked via setfattr )

 ## 🛠️ Prepare